octylFractal/netherfire/README.md

 fabric-api = { project = "P7dR8mSH", version = "tFw0iWAk" }
 jei = { project = "u6dRKJwZ", version = "lIRFslED", side = "client" }
 ```

+Optionally, also add files to `overrides/`, `client-overrides/`, and `server-overrides/` to include any files you want
+in the distributions directly.
+If you want mods not from CurseForge or Modrinth, you can also add them to a `mods/`
+directory in any of the override directories.

 Next, run `netherfire <source directory>`.
 This verifies that the configuration loads and is valid.